Na Hyesŏk: Artwork

 More recently, another landscape painting created by Na has been unveiled.
 The drawing was found at her nephew Na Sanggyun’s house in Buam-dong, northern Seoul.
 According to Na Sanggyun, the painting had belonged to the granddaughter of Choi Nam-seon, a renowned writer during the Japanese colonial period.
-Choi Namseon and Na Hyeseok had been acquaintances ever since they studied together in Japan.
+Choi Namseon and Na had been acquaintances ever since they studied together in Japan.
 She gave the drawing to him, and it had been preserved through three generations.

 The drawing is estimated to have been made in 1928 during Na's stay in Paris as part of her 21-month trip around the world with her husband.
 The painting is 60 centimeters long (24 inches) and 50 centimeters wide and depicts a typical landscape painting of a French village with surrounding trees and a red-roofed house with white walls.
 The bold brush strokes in the work simplify the object while also bringing it to life, and elements of Fauvinism and expressionism can also be found in it.

 The artwork was recognized by Kim Yi-sun, a professor of Korean modern art at Hongik University, to be from Na's collection book.
 The piece was confirmed to be hers due to a signature 'HR' found on it that she used regularly in her works as a form of identification.

 Some other paintings potentially created by Na during her stay in Europe include Harbor in Spain and Beach in Spain.
 These pieces differ from Na's Paris landscape painting through the colorful presentation of the scenes depicted, with the varied use of bright colors such as green, orange, brown, blue, and white in the fluid strokes that outline the details of the scenes.
 Interestingly, Na's Scene of Paris (1927-1928), also created during this time, uses more subdued colors (e.g. brown and grayish tones) that appear to make the scene more depressing and dark.
 This artistic choice establishes a mood more closely related to that of her Paris landscape painting, which may suggest that Na viewed her time in France differently in comparison to the time she spent in the other European nations, possibly due to her affair in Paris with Choi Rin at the time.